usamasultan2018/usamasultan2018/README.md

 ## 🚀 About Me

-Software Engineer at **TritechSolution** with a passion for crafting exceptional mobile experiences.
+Software Engineer at **Metasense** with a passion for crafting exceptional mobile experiences.
 I focus on clean architecture, efficient state management, and delivering user-centric solutions.

-- 🔭 Building production-ready Flutter applications
+- 🔭 Architecting production-ready Flutter applications with **Bloc** pattern
-- 🌱 Expanding expertise in **Bloc** architecture and backend technologies
+- 🌱 Mastering advanced backend technologies and microservices architecture
-- 🤝 Open to collaborating on innovative open-source projects
+- 🤝 Actively seeking collaborations on innovative open-source projects
-- ⛓️ Enthusiast of blockchain technology and Bitcoin
+- ⛓️ Passionate about blockchain technology and decentralized applications

 ## 💻 Tech Stack